-Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your healthcare provider.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your healthcare provider.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Prior Authorization is required.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-40% coinsurance out-of-network You pay these amounts until you reach the out-of-pocket maximum.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem- solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
-40% coinsurance out-of-network.
-You pay these amounts until you reach the out-of-pocket maximum.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services \$0 copay out-of- network Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem- solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle There is no coinsurance, copayment, or deductible for the MDPP benefit \$0 copay out-of- network